SentenceSense/docs/005-skills.md

 Monday: ~4 hours between 12pm - 10pm | Tuesday: ~2 hours after 5pm | Wednesday: ~4 hours between 12pm - 5pm / 7pm - 10pm | Thursday: ~2 hours after 5pm | Friday, Saturday, Sunday: ~8 hours total throughout the weekend
 7.Where will you be at those times?
 My room, Courtyard Study Lounge (CSL), ICS 193, anywhere relatively quiet 8.How will you learn what you need to learn?
-Be as specific as possible.
-“I will work through Chapters 1–5 of Hello, Android” is much better than “I will do some tutorials about Android programming.”
+Be as specific as possible. ï¿½I will work through Chapters 1ï¿½5 of Hello, Androidï¿½ is much better than ï¿½I will do some tutorials about Android programming.ï¿½
-I will work through the 11 chapters of “Getting Started with Rails” on http://guides.rubyonrails.org.
+I will work through the 11 chapters of ï¿½Getting Started with Railsï¿½ on http://guides.rubyonrails.org.
 For JavaScript, I will work through the tutorial on http://www.w3schools.com
 9.How will you communicate your learning to your team?
 I will meet with my team at least every week after sponsor meetings, during lab hours, discussion, and/or any other predetermined time as we see fit.

 1.What is your name?
 Pen Han Chang
 2.In general, how well can you code?
-Pick one of “real good,” “pretty good,” “okay,” or “not at all.”
+Pick one of ï¿½real good,ï¿½ ï¿½pretty good,ï¿½ ï¿½okay,ï¿½ or ï¿½not at all.ï¿½
 Not at all
 3.How many times before have you used the language(s) and/or framework(s) you are using in this project?
-For each language or framework, pick one of “lots and lots,” “a couple times,” “once,” “never,” or “I never even heard of this thing.”
+For each language or framework, pick one of ï¿½lots and lots,ï¿½ ï¿½a couple times,ï¿½ ï¿½once,ï¿½ ï¿½never,ï¿½ or ï¿½I never even heard of this thing.ï¿½
 Once
 4.To contribute fully to the project, what do you need to learn?
 Ruby on Rails, Javascript, CSS, Java (possibly)